-highest appreciation rankings in the country31.
-Rents are usually high enough to provide positive cash flow for most properties, and the possibility of making even higher margins by renting to visitors is available.32 year since 2000, earning Honolulu one of the a.
+year since 2000, earning Honolulu one of the highest appreciation rankings in the country.
+Rents are usually high enough to provide positive cash flow for most properties, and the possibility of making even higher margins by renting to visitors is available.

+a.
 External Demand and Vacancy Rates

 Until recently, the impact of external demand on the housing market was largely a matter of speculation.
-Since DBEDT's 2016 study of home sales trends33, however, we have good data on the extent of out-of-state demand in Hawai'i.
+Since DBEDT's 2016 study of home sales trends, however, we have good data on the extent of out-of-state demand in Hawai'i.